algorithmica-org/algorithmica/content/english/hpc/data-structures/segment.md

 ---
-title: Dynamic Prefix Sum
+title: Segment Trees
-weight: 7
+weight: 2
-draft: true
 ---

 The lessons we learned from studying layouts for binary search can be applied to broader range of data structures.